WTF is EDC?

 The mic is high enough quality for video calls as long as the background isn’t too loud.

-All in all, I’d say that the engineering is excellent for durability, minimalism, & average listening usage But there’s a few design flaws in comfort & ease of use.
+All in all, I’d say that the engineering is great for durability, minimalism, & average listening usage But there’s a few design flaws in comfort & ease of use.

 You can grab them for around $100 on Amazon.